Jourloy/gpt3-server/README.md

 $ docker-compose up -d
 ```

-Done, now you can use endpoints
+Done, now you can use endpoints.

 ### Install packages